jg-rp/golden-liquid/README.md

 For each test case:

-**`name`** - A descriptive name for the test case.
-Together with the group name, it should uniquely identify the test case.
+- **`name`** is descriptive name for the test case.
+Together with the group name it should uniquely identify the test case.

-**`template`** - The Liquid template source text as a string.
+- **`template`** is Liquid source text as a string.

-**`want`** - The expected result of rendering the template with the associated context.
+- **`want`** is the expected result of rendering the template with the associated context.

-**`context`** - A JSON object mapping strings to arbitrary, possibly nested, strings, numbers, arrays, objects and booleans.
+- **`context`** is a JSON object mapping strings to arbitrary, possibly nested, strings, numbers, arrays, objects and booleans.
 These are the variables that the associated template should be rendered with.

-**`partials`** - A JSON object mapping strings to strings.
+- **`partials`** is a JSON object mapping strings to strings.
 You can think of it as a mock file system for testing `{% include %}` and `{% render %}`.

-**`error`** - A boolean indicating if the test case should raise/throw an exception/error.
+- **`error`** is a Boolean indicating if the test case should raise/throw an exception/error.

-**`strict`** A boolean indicating if the test should be rendered in "strict mode", if the target environment has a strict mode.
+- **`strict`** is a Boolean indicating if the test should be rendered in "strict mode", if the target environment has a strict mode.

 ## Results Summary